-We investigated how changes in habitat availability, habitat breadth, and connectivity contributed to differential range dynamics in a sister-species pair.
-We found that the rapidly-expanding GTGR has increased their habitat breadth in the past 40 years, whereas BTGR goes where there is available habitat, which is consistent with the hypothesis that changes in behavioral traits may facilitate GTGR’s geographic range expansion (Fig 1).
-We found that the range dynamics of BTGR could be explained by changes in habitat availability due to climate change.
-The current GTGR niche contains more arid climate conditions and is less dependent on bodies of fresh water than in the past.
-Meanwhile, climate change in the northern extreme of BTGR range increased the area of suitable habitat, matching observed expansions of the species in that area.
-We found no evidence that changes in connectivity could have connected isolated patches of suitable habitat for either species.
+We investigated how changes in habitat availability, habitat breadth, and connectivity relate to differential range dynamics in a sister-species pair.
+We found that the rapidly-expanding great-tailed grackle has increased the variety of occupied habitats in the past 40 years.
+The current realized niche of the great-tailed grackle contains more arid climate conditions and is less dependent on bodies of fresh water than in the past realized niche.
+We did not find evidence for an increase in the connectivity of previously isolated patches of suitable habitat.
+Overall, our results for the great-tailed grackle are consistent with hypothesis 2, that changes in behavioral traits may facilitate the great-tailed grackle’s geographic range expansion (Fig 1).
+While this expansion might predate the period we investigated, which could be the case if these behavioral traits are part of the inherent repertoire of great-tailed grackles in line with hypothesis 4, the change in the range does not simply seem to reflect a lag to move into previously occupied habitat.
+In contrast, the boat-tailed grackle has remained within the same habitat conditions. .Climate change in the northern extreme of the boat-tailed grackle range increased the area of predicted suitable habitat, matching observed expansions of the species in that area.
+As for the great-tailed grackle, we found no changes in connectivity.
+Accordingly, the range dynamics of the boat-tailed grackle match expectations based on changes in habitat availability, our hypothesis 1 (Fig 1).

-Our current BTGR model is consistent with past work showing that BTGR is highly restricted to coastal areas, and that an expansion into northern coastal areas could be due to climate changes.
-BTGR rarely occurs far from saltwater in the northern portion of their range, but can nest inland across Florida (Selander \& Giller, 1961; Post et al., 1996).
-Our current model recreated this distribution and predicted the elevation and distance to coastline as highly important environmental limitations.
+Our current boat-tailed grackle model is consistent with past work showing that boat-tailed grackles are highly restricted to coastal areas, and that an expansion into northern coastal areas could be due to climate changes.
+Boat-tailed grackles rarely occur far from saltwater in the northern portion of their range, but can nest inland across Florida (Selander \& Giller, 1961; Post et al., 1996).
+Our current model recreated this distribution and predicted that elevation and distance to coastline were highly important environmental limitations.
 The historical model did not recreate the same high suitability within the interior of Florida and had both elevation and distance to coastlines as less important.
 However, our historic model also had lower transferability and could have reduced accuracy due to a low sample size, which can inflate the impact of geographic bias in samples (Elith et al., 2010; Anderson \& Gonzalez, 2011; Guillera-Arroita et al., 2016; Yates et al., 2018).
-Both models predict increased suitability in the northern portion of the species range, which matches past observations (Selander \& Giller, 1961) and general trends observed in several bird species that track their optimal conditions as anthropogenic climate change has altered environments (Vitousek et al., 1997; Thomas, 2010; Tomiolo \& Ward, 2018).
+Our niche similarity test also supports consistent habitat use for the boat-tailed grackle in both time periods.
+Both SDM models predict increased suitability in the northern portion of the species range, which matches past observations (Selander \& Giller, 1961) and general trends observed in several bird species that track their optimal conditions as anthropogenic climate change has altered environments (Vitousek et al., 1997; Thomas, 2010; Tomiolo \& Ward, 2018).